risawitama/verbose-potato/README.md

-## How do you organize a space party?
-You planet.
+## Did you hear about the chameleon who couldn't change color?
+They had a reptile dysfunction.